StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

     - Hubot can't connect to StackStorm API.
 Look in the Hubot logs for errors: ``/var/log/st2/st2chatops.log``
     - Commands aren't registered.
 Try ``st2ctl reload --register-all``.
     - It's also possible you changed the bot's name or you have not invited your bot to a channel in the ChatOps client.
+    - If you're sending bot a private message instead of messaging in a channel, do not prepend ``!`` (a known Hubot limitation).
+For private messages ``help`` will work, but ``!help`` will not.

 StackStorm commands throw errors: